Simple Steps to a Productive Day

 Do you react to events as they unfold?

 Are you always putting out fires or responding to emergencies?

 Or do you plan, schedule and organize your priorities?
 Are you living an intentional life?

 For many years, I lived my life by being reactive instead of creative.
-In other words, instead of living intentionally by creating a plan and a schedule, I simply reacted to whatever was going on around me.
 I started my day with a vague notion of something I’d like to accomplish.
 I often had a to-do list in my head or even jotted down somewhere.
 Then I would hear the ping of an email or a text message and immediately stop what I was doing and respond.
 A co-worker would stop me in the hall and I would take on a new task or responsibility.
 A phone call or a memo would redirect my day.
 I constantly allowed the tyranny of the urgent to swallow up the important tasks in my day.
 My day was at the mercy of whoever and whatever got my attention.
 At the end of the day, I would wonder where my time went and why nothing of substance was accomplished.

 Living a Creative Life

 Living a creative life does not mean that we ignore the necessary tasks and the relationships in our lives.
 It does not mean if there is an emergency, we don’t respond.
 Lets face it though.
 Most of the things that we are distracted by don’t enhance our relationships and they aren’t emergencies.
 The things that draw us away from our goals are the black hole of social media, the endless but mundane tasks of our world or the vegging-out-in-front-of-the-television type of activities.
 We all have the same amount of time in our day, but how we plan out our time is the difference.